eternagame/EternaJS/lib/README.md

 	  git reset --hard 0b365e31d2436d426858ed70f931da4fdced2397
 	  ```

+* For Ribotree-mRNA, download v1.1.8 via https://eternagame.org/tech into the `ribotree` directory.
+    - The patch step (below) will add the Pyodide-compatible `arnie` bridge, async wrappers, and bundled DegScore files.

 ## Apply Patches

 EternaJS maintains patchfiles with modifications to support our compilation and runtime processes as well as